manhhoang/Programming-Is-Awesome/README.md

 ## Game Engines
 - [Unity3D](https://unity3d.com/) - Unity3D is a cross-platform game engine developed by Unity Technologies and used to develop video games for PC, consoles, mobile devices and websites.

+## AI Tools
+- [IBM Watson](http://www.ibm.com/watson/) - IBM Watson is a technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data.
+- [OpenCV](http://opencv.org/) - OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.

+## IoT

+### IoT OS
+- [Brillo](https://developers.google.com/brillo/) - Brillo brings the simplicity and speed of software development to hardware for IoT with an embedded OS, core services, developer kit, and developer console.
+- [mbed OS](https://www.mbed.com/en/platform/mbed-os/) - ARM mbed OS is a platform operating system designed for the internet of things.

 **[⬆ back to top](#table-of-contents)**